montagejs/collectionsjs.com/method/add-range-change-listener.md

 Every time you push a value onto an array, it can be modeled as `splice(length, 0, value)`.
 Every time you shift a value off an array, it cam be modeled as `splice(0, 1)`.
-Each of these changes can be communicated with a single message, `(index, plus, minus)`: the index of the change, the values removed after that index, then the values that were added after that index, in that order.
+Each of these changes can be communicated with a single message, `(plus, minus, index)`: the values removed after that index, the values that were added after that index, and the index itself, in that order.

 Range change listeners receive such messages synchronously, as the array changes.

 The listener itself can be a function, or a “handler” object.
-The function receives the arguments, `(index, plus, minus)`.
+The function receives the arguments, `(plus, minus, index)`.
 A handler object must implement a method that receives the same arguments, but the name of the method depends on whether your change listener has a name or “token” and whether the change listener is listening for change before or after